bradleypuckett/Comptool-MPLS-IP/README.md

 ![alt-text](https://github.com/bradleypuckett/Comptool-MPLS-IP/blob/master/Images/jhash-loadfactor.png)

 To see if the collision resolution of std::unordered_map is the culprit, I plotted the hash table's load factor side-by-side with the Jenkins Hash results.
+I can't see any obvious correlations between lookup speed and load factor.
+If there was a correlation I would expect to see a sawtooth pattern in the lookup speed, in which the lookup time would get larger as the load factor approached 1, then drop after the table is doubled and rehashed.
+This does not appear to be the case, so there may be other issues causing linear-ish runtime.

+I chose to use std::unordered_map for ease of implementation, but in hindsight that may have not been the best option.
+In the future I may do some more testing and create my own hash table implementation, but this will have to do for now.

 ## Final notes and conclusion

-Modern hardware routers have ASICs and content addressable memory to help reduce the cost of routing lookups.
-Because of this, forwarding speed is not much of an advantage in MPLS.
+Overall, I can see the advantage of MPLS-like forwarding schemes.
+The constant lookup time of hash tables is a definite advantage over iterative IP lookups.
+Hash tables provide a lot of flexibility, since a new hash function can be substituted for one with lower lookup time or a lower collision rate.
+However modern hardware routers have ASICs and content addressable memory to help reduce the cost of routing lookups.
+Because of this, forwarding speed is not much of an advantage in MPLS nowadays.
 However there are a few things that may make exact-match lookups, like what is used in MPLS, attractive in the future.

 First, technological infrastructure is moving more and more towards virtualization and the cloud.
+Software-based solutions provide redundancy and ease of management, and virutalization of network functions may be commonplace in the future.
+Label lookups may provide the solution for high throughput software infrastructure.

+//Secondly,

 Finally, the transition to IPv6 means that the iterative lookup process of IP forwarding will now be processing 128-bit addresses, as opposed to the 32-bit addresses of IPv4.
 Currently, the address block allocation for ISP customers is in debate.
 Address block sizes of /64, /56, and /48 are being considered.
-Due to this, IPv6-capable routers may have to lookup a maximum of 80-bit bitstrings.
+Due to this, IPv6-capable routers may have to lookup a maximum of 80-bit network addresses.